DIY Installation Instructions

 Set Up Claude Co-Work

 Luca runs inside Claude Co-Work — Anthropic's agentic AI desktop application.
-You must have an active Claude Co-Work Pro subscription ($20/month) to use Luca.
+You must have an active Claude Co-Work Pro subscription (from $20/month) to use Luca.

 Step 3.1 Subscribe to Claude Co-Work Pro